Demomaker/GitHubRepoDownloader/README.md

 ## EN

-GitHub Repository Zipper (Put many github repositories in one zip file)
+GitHub Repository Downloader (Put many github repositories in one zip file)

 Use this to download many repositories at the same time.